shivannis/xandr-docs-public/xandr-docs/articles/invest/ott-video-creative-specifications.md

 ---

-# OTT video creative specifications in Microsoft Invest
+# Microsoft Invest - OTT video creative specifications

 An OTT (Over-the-Top video) creative is designed to be displayed before, after, or during in-stream video content delivered over the internet.